Mesh hub · FW 0.1.40

 Setup page

 The /setup endpoint is the Gateway's management console.
-From a single page you point it at a PC ingest service, set the timezone, change the protocol on any remote node over the mesh, set the default meter, clear a node's database, ping or reboot a wedged node, run per-field queries to recover edge-of-range nodes, and schedule the daily "By Node" email — without leaving the gateway's web UI.
+From a single page you point it at a PC ingest service, toggle MySQL recording on or off, set the timezone, change the protocol on any remote node over the mesh, set the default meter, clear a node's database, ping or reboot a wedged node, run per-field queries to recover edge-of-range nodes, and schedule the daily "By Node" email, all without leaving the gateway's web UI.

-Gateway /setup configuration page: Database Host (ingest service target), Time Zone, Set Default Meter, Set Protocol, Clear DB / Ping / Reboot, Query Node Status, Per-field Queries, and Email Reports cards.
+Gateway /setup configuration page: Database Host card (ingest service IP, port, and 'Record to Database' toggle), Time Zone, Set Default Meter, Set Protocol, Clear DB / Ping / Reboot, Query Node Status, Per-field Queries, and Email Reports cards.

-live capture of http://<gateway-ip>/setup · sensitive values masked
+live capture of http://<gateway-ip>/setup · the Database Host card houses the new Record to Database checkbox · sensitive values masked

 For agents